Do you have a hand-me-down

 confident sewer, you can just go straight to the illustrated instructions.

+See illustrated sewing instructions below.
 If this works out well for me, I plan to make other patterns as well--bedspreads, garments, and other fun projects.
 You can help me decide what to do next by commenting on this post.
 I have a ton of ideas I'd love to work on.
+Are you a Spoonflower designer?
+You can use my pillow pattern file for free and sell your pillow designs on Spoonflower or Etsy as you like.
+Click here for more information and to download my pattern files.

 Are you a seamstress who can sew these pillows for others?
 I don't have a separate page for you yet, but you can leave your price for sewing and shipping as a comment to this post for now.